Misori-simon/micro_reddit/README.md

 - Ruby on Rails
 - Visual Studio Code

+### Prerequisites

+- Ruby should be installed
+- A terminal should be installed

 ## Getting Started

 To get a local copy up and running follow these simple example steps.
+- Follow this link to the repo: https://github.com/Misori-simon/micro_reddit
 - Clone all the files and branches onto your local machine
+- Open the folder using a suitable editor such as visual studio code
+- Open a terminal and navigate to the cloned folder using the 'cd' command
 - run bundle install to install all the required ruby gems

-### Prerequisites

-- Ruby should be installed
-- A terminal should be installed
+- To see the application in action enter the 'rails console' command.
+Here you can play around with creating new users, posts or comments

 ## Authors